foxbunny/vanilla-ui-patterns/README.md

 ## Examples

 Each example is a sub-folder within this repository.
-The following examples are
+The explanations are in the comments within the sources.

-available:
+The following examples are available:

 ### `dark-mode`